react-native-community/RNNewArchitectureApp/README.md

 2. `cd RNNewArchitectureApp`
 3. `yarn install`
 4. `yarn android` to build the app in debug mode.
-5. `./android/gradlew installAndroidRelease` to build the app with optimisations.
+5. `cd android && ./gradlew installAndroidRelease` to build the app with optimisations.
 </details>